checkmarx-ts/terraform-aws-cxone/examples/full/README.md

 Consult the [`example.auto.tfvars`](./example.auto.tfvars) for a full listing of what can be configured in this example, and the `terraform-aws-cxone module`.

 # Installation
-This example generates a Makefile in the project folder after Terraform finishes running.
+This example generates a `Makefile` in the project folder after Terraform finishes running.
 The Makefile has several targets that can help bootstrap your environment with the CxOne application.

 The `kots.$DEPLOYMENT_ID.yaml` file is also automatically generated and can be reviewed & modified after Terraform finishes.

-Run these commands to bootstrap your cluster.
+Run these commands to bootstrap your cluster using the generated files.

 Update your kubectl context: